ekg/seqwish/README.md

 #### clang

 If you want to use `clang`, be sure to install the correct version of `OpenMP`.
-For example, if you have `¢lang version 14`, you have to install `libomp-14-dev`:
+For example, if you have `clang version 14`, you have to install `libomp-14-dev`:

 ```
 sudo apt -y install libomp-14-dev